serializingme/website-content/content/page/licensing.md

 +++
 date = "2015-04-20T16:16:28+00:00"
-excerpt = "Licenses under which the content of this site as been published..." title = "Licensing"
+excerpt = "Licenses under which the content of this website as been published and of third party software used." title = "Licensing"

 +++